[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 could have had common ancestry in Germany.
 So we could be very distant

-Here is a four generation Descendant Chart for Johan Andreas Kerchner.
+Here is a six generation Descendant Chart for Johan Andreas Kerchner.

 As I said before, some of Johan Andreas Kerchner's descendants in Windsor